xNoirNightx/Professional-README-Generator/README.md

  **Note**: Im not a fan of back end hahah.

+ ## Installation
+  To install the README Generator, follow these steps:
+ - Clone the repository.
+ - Navigate to the project directory.
+ - Install the dependencies: npm install

+ ## Usage
+ To use the README Generator, run the following command inside the    "Utils" folder:
+ - node index.js
+ - Follow video if you have any issues.
+ - Answer the prompts with information about your project.

 ## Mock-Up

 The following image shows the web application after I edited the code.